Sjobom/discord_bot/README.md

-discord-bot written with the [discord.js](https://discord.js.org/#/) javascript library.
+A simple (but hopefully fun) discord bot written with the [discord.js](https://discord.js.org/#/) library.

+### Installation
 Initiate app with
 ```
 npm install
 ```
-The first time the app is started it will ask for a discord API token that you need to generate from https://discordapp.com/developers/applications/me.
+The first time the app is started it will ask for a discord API token that you need to generate from [here](https://discordapp.com/developers/applications/me).
+And also a Mashape API key (for the love command e.g.) which can be aquired by creating an account [here](https://market.mashape.com/ajith/love-calculator).
 It is also possible to create an own file```config/auth.json```.
-It should contain a token according to this format:
+It should look like this:
 ```
-{"token": "YOUR_TOKEN"}
+{"token": "YOUR_TOKEN", "mashape_api_key": "YOUR_MASHAPE_API_KEY"}
 ```

 run the bot with